datawowio/k-sequencing-php/README.md

 ```

-## This is a compare a reponse of each type Prediction
+## This is a compare reponse of each type of Prediction

 For each type of AI prediction will return a difference ```answer``` field, Please make sure you understand each of structure